hpc2n/intro-git/scripts/6.remotes/LECTURE.md

     display: block;
   }
 </style>
-## Basic concepts
+## Concepts
-A remote repository is a version of the project which can be hosted in your local machine, some network, or over the internet[1] where you and your collaborators can push or pull code modifications.
+A remote repository is a version of the project which can be hosted in your local machine, some network, or over the internet (Pro Git, 2nd.
+Ed., Scott Chacon and Ben Straub) where you and your collaborators can push or pull code modifications.

 In addition to this, a remote is a way to backup your repository.

 ---